 Lean manufacturing is wrapping up logistic and product manufacturing.
 Interacting with suppliers and customers is mandatory in the process.
-These practices are deeply bound with some core values of Agile software development and can be easily mapped onto the agile software development stream.
-Adopted from lean manufacturing of integrated socio-technical Toyota Production system and its approaches, originally it was called “just-in-time production.”
+These practices are deeply bound with some core values of Agile software development therefore can be easily mapped onto the agile software development stream.
+Adopted from lean manufacturing of integrated socio-technical Toyota Production system and its approaches.
+Originally it was called “just-in-time production.”

 What does it bring into a real project?